Today’s topic is all about the Bechdel Test and why you might want to think about when you’re writing your novel.

-The Bechdel test isn’t perfect.
-However it is a good start point to make us think differently about how we portray our characters.
+The Bechdel Test isn’t perfect.
+However, it is a good starting point to make us think differently about how we portray our characters.

 Not just women, but men too, people of different ethnic groups, people with disabilities, people with mental health issues, people with different sexual orientations etc.

 A book can be a tapestry of character lives’ interwoven.
 Try and do them all justice, M’kay?

 ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~

 Hope you enjoyed this blog post.
 If so, I hope you stick around by following this blog (I do love the follows!) and reach out, people.
 Drop me some comments!
 I wanna know what you’re thinking.

 Feeling shy?
 Don’t know what to say?
 Here’s an ice-breaker question for you to answer in a comment: if you were escaping from zombies and could pick any (normal) vehicle you might find on a road (no combine-harvesters people!).
 What vehicle would you pick to flee the horde?